gabvarelam1/cs_wave/README.md

 #Requirements:
 - Matlab's Wavelet Toolbox

-#Download Data to run code: TO UPLOAD
+#Download Data to run code: https://www.dropbox.com/s/iys98wkvvj89f69/data1.mat?dl=0

 If you use the code, please cite the following: